wq/wq/docs/app/store.js.md

 -----|---------
 `debug` | Set the debug level for `console.log()` information.
 Level 0 (or false) disables debugging.
 Level 1 logs network requests, 2 logs all data lookups, and 3 logs actual data values.
+`jsonp` | Whether to use jsonp instead of AJAX (for cross-domain requests) `maxRetries` | The maximum number of times to send an outbox item causing server errors before giving up.
+The default is 3.
+Send failures due to being offline are not counted.
+Used by `ds.sendAll()` and [wq/app.js]' `app.sync()`
-`jsonp` | Whether to use jsonp instead of AJAX (for cross-domain requests) `formatKeyword` | If `true`, disables special handling of the "format" `query` argument (see above).
+`formatKeyword` | If `true`, disables special handling of the "format" `query` argument (see above).
 `saveMethod` | Default method to use for saving data to the server.
 The "default" default is `POST`.
 `batchService` | An alternate webservice URL to use when submitting batch requests (see `sendBatch()` below)